 - Develop and practice a fire escape plan.

-As people age, the types of injuries change, though the risk of injuries does not.
 Adults over age 65 are particularly vulnerable to falls and poisoning.
 Diminished eyesight, hearing and physical stability all play a part.
 To help minimize the chance of your loved one getting hurt:

 - Arrange furniture to create clear pathways and reduce the risk of falling.